Teacher Training · 7-Month Certification · 2026 Cohort

 The shape of the year

-Yes — and so can the people you serve.
+Yes, and so can the people you serve.
 Morning Altars uses what nature already makes: leaves, petals, stones, bark.
 There's nothing to draw, paint, or "be good at."
 The creativity is in arranging and noticing, which is exactly why it reaches clients who would never call themselves creative.

-Most people arrive in the middle of something — a loss, a transition, a season of depletion.
-That's rarely a reason to wait; for many it's exactly why the training becomes part of their own healing, not one more thing on the pile.
+Most people arrive in the middle of something: a loss, a transition, a season of depletion.
+That's rarely a reason to wait.
+For many it's exactly why the training becomes part of their own healing, not one more thing on the pile.
 If this work found you now, that's worth listening to.

 You don't need to be a certain kind of healer or "far enough along."
-If you already hold others — formally or informally — you have what this is built on.
+If you already hold others, formally or informally, you have what this is built on.
 The application is a conversation, not a test, and it's there to make sure the fit is right for you.

-You graduate certified to bring the seven-step Morning Altars modality into your own sessions, groups, workshops, and community offerings — as a distinct service that's yours.
+You graduate certified to bring the seven-step Morning Altars modality into your own sessions, groups, workshops, and community offerings, as a distinct service that's yours.
 Your final project is designing exactly that offering for the people you serve.

 The live sessions are on Zoom, but the practice itself happens outside, with your own hands, in your own place.
-Graduates consistently describe the daylongs as feeling like sacred, in-person space — and the format means a global circle of peers you'd never otherwise meet.
+Graduates consistently describe the daylongs as feeling like sacred, in-person space, and the format means a global circle of peers you'd never otherwise meet.

 Every session is recorded and lives in the private library, so you can catch up if life intervenes.
 The monthly practice groups and forum keep you connected to your cohort between daylongs.

 Apply for the 2026 cohort.
-It takes a few minutes, there's no obligation, and it's the first step toward a practice that changes your work — and refills you.
+It takes a few minutes, there's no obligation, and it's the first step toward a practice that changes your work and refills you.

 Apply for the 2026 Cohort →Begins Oct 4, 2026 · Limited to 100 practitioners · Scholarships & payment plans available